-Individuals convicted of conspiracy or bid-rigging can be sentenced to jail for up to 14 years.
-Individuals can be fined in addition to, or instead of, jail.
+Individuals convicted of conspiracy or bid-rigging face the same penalties and can be sentenced to jail for up to 14 years.
+The court can impose a fine of up to C\$25 million in addition to, or instead of, jail.